 Mosquitoes are not all bloodsuckers.
 Only the female mosquitoes suck blood, only to get a supply of protein and fats that help develop eggs.
 Male mosquitoes do not bite us and suck blood.

 They look for their sugar supply in nature.
 Mosquitoes derive sugar from the nectar of flowers.
 Both the male and female mosquitoes like sugar and need it for their survival.

 It might be clear by now that mosquitoes require more sugar than they require blood.
-Sugar is also an energy-providing supplement in mosquitoes.
+Sugar is also an energy-providing supplement for mosquitoes.
 They need it for their flight as well as basic survival.

 Mosquitoes are always looking for sugary meals to support their systems.

 They, however, do not derive sugar from our blood.
 It is only for the nutrients that help them to develop and lay eggs.
 Therefore, our blood sugars are no criteria for mosquito attraction.